Canadians in Cassino Battlefield Tour

 Canadians in Cassino Battlefield Tour: HISTORICAL BACKGROUND

-Canadians in Cassino Battlefield Tour: the Canadians must help in Cassino area
+Canadians in Cassino Battlefield Tour: The Canadians’ Role in the Cassino Area

-As Mark Zuelcke remembers in his book The Liri Valley: Canada’s World War II Breakthrough to Rome (July 1943), about 26,000 Canadians landed in Sicily.
-When, in September, the Allies invaded Italy, the Canadians were involved with the 8th Army in the battles of the Moro River, Villa Rogatti, San Leonardo, Casa Berardi, Cider Crossroads, and Ortona against the 90th Panzer Grenadier and the 1st Parachute Division.
-Due to all the difficulties the 5th Army had on the Winter Line, General Harold Alexander decided to concentrate all the Allied efforts on the Gustav Line, from Monte Cassino to Minturno.
+As Mark Zuelcke recalls in his book The Liri Valley: Canada’s World War II Breakthrough to Rome (July 1943), about 26,000 Canadians landed in Sicily.
+When the Allies invaded Italy in September, the Canadians, alongside the 8th Army, fought in battles at the Moro River, Villa Rogatti, San Leonardo, Casa Berardi, Cider Crossroads, and Ortona, facing the 90th Panzer Grenadier and the 1st Parachute Division.
+Due to the challenges the 5th Army encountered on the Winter Line, General Harold Alexander decided to concentrate all Allied efforts on the Gustav Line, stretching from Monte Cassino to Minturno.

 Monte Cassino Battlefield tours for Canadians some soldiers